 The parallels between my body and the book are likely fear of the unknown; everything I couldn’t have known then and don’t know now.
 Like, why am I doing all this?
 Will I ever have a good-belly day again?
 Will the knots in my gut, neck and head ever dissolve?
 Will the offering and acceptance ever come?

 Past providential experience has answered in the affirmative time and again.
 Life goes on.
 Our goals and dreams, when paired with the force of action, produce outcomes; too hard, too soft, just right.
 The catch is, according to a friend of mine who’s touring Europe right now, even Rembrandt made mistakes.
 Mere mortals should therefore be equipped with a good sense of humor and temper our expectations accordingly.

 And yet, we’re all born with this seed of vastly infinite possibility inside us.
 So, what’s up with things like laundry and occupations?
 Occupied.
 Meaning, busy with… Where is the unlocked door of actualization?
 I’m probably looking at it.

 The good news?
 My very first niece was born nine years ago today and in that time life has wildly flourished.
 It’s amazing.
 She’s gone from a sleeping butter ball to a leggy mountain goat.
 I’m living in a house with more than one room, full of love, food, singing! and real furniture.
 And, it’s going on four years since I’ve needed an iron infusion.
 Amen for birth, rebirth and remission.

 See.
 There’s the answer again.
 In case you too were wondering, trust the process.

 “As I grow in spiritual understanding my life reflects my true nature.
 I know wholeness even when my body is experiencing illness.
 I see abundance, even when outer circumstances indicate lack.
 I embrace possibilities even when my limited awareness cannot yet see good.
-I live my human experience as the true spiritual being I am.”
-He created is his image-Genesis
+I live my human experience as the true spiritual being I am.” -Genesis

 -from my devotion this morning